Akshay Mestry

 - TensorIoT

-In these labs, I worked on a diverse range of projects, from building performant machine learning models to eventually crafting numerical computing libraries.
-These projects (big and small) helped me reflect on both my technical depth and my knowledge gaps.
+In these labs, I worked on a different kinds of projects, from building performant machine learning models to eventually crafting numerical computing libraries.
+These projects and sometimes our clients (big and small) helped me reflect on both my technical depth and my knowledge gaps.

 Loading...